chrisruenes1/LCMotive/README.md

 ### API highlights

 #### ORM
 The SQLObject wraps raw SQL queries so that a programmer using LCMotive will never have to write them.
-For example, searching for an object with an arbitrary of parameters can be done by simply passing a hash SQLObject#where.
+For example, searching for an object with an arbitrary of parameters can be done by simply passing a hash to SQLObject#where.

 ````Ruby
 def where(params)